-The SELF (Support for Emancipation and Living Functionally) program offers services to youth ages 14 through 21, who are currently or were previously in foster care for at least 30 consecutive days after age 14 but are still working with a county or tribal social worker.
+The STAY (Successful Transition to Adulthood for Youth) Program offers services to youth ages 14 through 21, who are currently or were previously in foster care for at least 30 consecutive days after age 14 but are still working with a county or tribal social worker.
 The program helps these youth prepare for a successful transition to adulthood.

-The SELF program is open to youth up to age 21 who are currently or were previously in foster care for at least 30 consecutive days after age 14.
+The STAY (Successful Transition to Adulthood for Youth) Program is open to youth up to age 21 who are currently or were previously in foster care for at least 30 consecutive days after age 14.
 This includes youth with developmental disabilities who are capable of living independently at age 18.

 For purposes of this program, foster care means 24-hour care for youth placed away from their parents or guardians under the custody of their local social services agency.
 This includes, but is not limited to, placement in foster family homes, relative foster homes, group homes and residential treatment facilities (excluding chemical dependency treatment).